 Meeting with a good mortgage lender is the critical first step.
-You'll know how much you comfortably afford, and how much cash you'll need for the down payment and closing costs.
-See our "Mortgage Calculator" tab for more detail on loan types and some of our recommended lenders.
+You'll know what loan programs fit your needs, how much you comfortably afford, and how much cash you'll need for the down payment and closing costs.
+See our "Home Loans" tab for more detail on the process, loan types and some of our recommended lenders.

 2. Meet Your Realtor for a Buyer Consultation

 We'll dive deep into what you're looking for in your new house and neighborhood.
 Then we'll guide you to homes and areas that closely match your goals, location and budget.
-If possible we'll do this in one of our eight offices across the valley so you can see what's available in real time as we fine-tune your search.
+If possible we'll do this in one of our eight offices across the valley or online via a Zoom call so you can see what's available on our MLS (Multiple Listing Service) in real time as we fine-tune your search.